rmit-sdo-2024-s2/s3962053-assignment-1/README.md

 Next, install the necessary Node.js dependencies: bash
 ```
-npm install
+npm install --prefix src
 ```

-3. Set up environment variables
-Ensure you have a .env file in the src/ directory with the necessary environment variables configured.
-This file should include details like the MongoDB connection string and any other configuration variables your application requires.
+3. An `.env` file has been provided, that lets the Notes app know where to access the database.

 4. Start the MongoDB Server:
-Before running the application, you need to start the MongoDB server.
+Before running the application, you need to start the MongoDB server and ensure that an instance of MongoDB is running.
 Use the following command: bash
 ```
 sudo systemctl start mongod